 I figured I'd just rip everything out on my own dime once the tenant moved out.
 Of course, the bathroom disaster happened just two months before my tenants departure!
 I was making a healthy income back then, which allowed me to cover any and all damages without a problem.
 Having money made me careless with my assets.

 If I was smart, I would have had insurance to cover everything but a $1,000 deductible and get a sweet $25,000 bathroom instead.
 Only after spending $8,000 did I do my research on home insurance and get a policy.
 What a double whammy to my bank account.

 * Monthly cash flow.
-The more insurance coverage you get, the higher your monthly premium.
+The more home insurance coverage you get, the higher your monthly premium.
 I personally would not pay more than 2% of the total monthly cost to insure your property.
 For example, let's say it costs $2,000 a month to own your home, including property taxes, HOA dues, etc. I've got a rough gauge to spend roughly $40 a month, or $480 a year in home insurance.

 For example, let's say a comparable house sells for $500,000 down the street.
 The house is 1,500 square feet and sits on 10,000 square feet of land in Oregon.
 It costs an estimated $200 a square foot to rebuild the house, equating to $300,000.
 The land value is therefore around $200,000.

 If your home is in a hazard zone that contains Brazilian cherry wood floors, a top of the line range, gold fixtures, and custom windows that cost a fortune to replace, you might want to get a lower deductible.
-You don't want to feel like you are wasting money, but you want to be able to sleep well at night.
+You don't want to feel like you are wasting money on home insurance.
+But, you want to be able to sleep well at night.

 * Consider disaster insurance.
 Disaster insurance is an extra layer of insurance for those properties in hazard zones such as earthquake, fire, flooding, and landslides.
 If you are in a high risk zone, please read this post I wrote on how to decide whether you should or should not get disaster insurance for your property.
 Given I live near a fault line, I think about this topic every time I call my insurance company to check up on the latest.

 * Understand what the condo association will and will not cover.
 If you are a condo owner, the master association insurance policy generally covers all damage to the building other than to your property.
-Your insurance coverage is generally referred to as “walls-in” or “studs-in” coverage.
-You shouldn't be liable for any damage outside your walls, and your association isn't going to pay for anything that happens inside your walls.
+Your home insurance coverage is generally referred to as “walls-in” or “studs-in” coverage.
+You shouldn't be liable for any damage outside your walls.
+And your association isn't going to pay for anything that happens inside your walls.